Ratko Perić: Herzegovina Affair

-In June 1975, in order to settle jurisdictional disputes between the Franciscan Province of the Assumption of the Blessed Virgin Mary and the Diocese, Pope Paul VI issued a decree, Romanis Pontificibus, specifying which parishes the friars could retain and which were to be turned over to be administered by diocesan clergy.
-By 1980 the friars had still not relinquished ten named parishes.
+In June 1975, to settle jurisdictional disputes between the Franciscan Province of the Assumption of the Blessed Virgin Mary and the Diocese, Pope Paul VI issued a decree, Romanis Pontificibus, specifying which parishes the friars could retain and which were to be turned over to be administered by diocesan clergy.
+By 1980, the friars had still not relinquished ten named parishes.
 As coadjutor, Perić assisted Bishop Žanić in attempting to implement the decree.
 The parties were still working on the full implementation as late as December 1998, when a joint statement was issued by the Most Revd.
 Archbishop Marcello Zago, OMI, Secretary of the Congregation for the Evangelization of Peoples, Franciscan Minister General, Brother Giacomo Bini, and Bishop Perić, which read in part, "The Holy See and the Order intend to keep informed regarding the progress of the transfer.
-Any friars who disobey should know that they incur the penalties envisaged in the laws of the Church and of the Order."
+Any friars who disobey should know that they incur the penalties envisaged in the laws of the Church and the Order."

 On 2 April 1995, Bishop Perić, along with his secretary, was abducted by an angry mob connected to the Franciscans and held in a car in front of a Franciscan friary for eight hours.
 The abduction was retaliation for Perić's intention to replace the Franciscans with diocesan priests in several parishes as well because of his criticism of the unconfirmed Marian apparitions in Medjugorje.
 He was released only after the intervention from the Mayor of Mostar and UNPROFOR.

 In 1996, Perić ordered the Franciscans in Čapljina to give the parish to the diocesan priests, and the Pope sent an envoy to convince them to do so.
 The friars refused to do so and the parishioners barricaded the church doors.
 Provincial of the Franciscan Province of Herzegovina Tomislav Pervan convinced the congregation to stop protesting and remove the barricade.

-Perić suspended nine friars who refused to sign the Declaration, and acted in disobedience.
+Perić suspended nine friars who refused to sign the Declaration and acted in disobedience.
 They were also expelled from Franciscan Order.
-In 2004 he forbade 24 friars to conduct pastoral duties for their refusal to sign the Declaration.
+In 2004, he forbade 24 friars to conduct pastoral duties for their refusal to sign the Declaration.

 In 2003, Pope John Paul II asked the members of the General Chapter of the Franciscan Order to carry into effect the decision of his predecessor, Pope Paul VI, going back to 1975.